espra/core/src/README.md

 **Running Ampify Zero**

-Once you have an instance setup, you can use `ampzero run` to run
+Once you have an instance setup, you can use `amp run` to run
 all the components at once, e.g. to run the above `kickass`, you'd:

-    $ ampzero run kickass
+    $ amp run kickass

 Behind the scenes, this would start up a bunch of different processes: